 The erection of buildings for whisky storage in this location is considered acceptable and would not have an adverse impact on the surrounding area.
-Subject to the upgrading of the vehicular access to the site from the A95 trunk road, sufficient infrastructure can be provided to serve the development.
-The proposal therefore complies with the provisions of the development plan and there are no material considerations that indicate otherwise.
+The proposal complies with the provisions of the development plan and there are no material considerations that indicate otherwise.

-Author/Contact Emma Mitchell Officer: Planning Officer

-Ext: 01343 563326
+Author/Contact Emma Mitchell Ext: 01343 563326